Contributed By Bradley Arant Boult Cummings LLP

 The Tennessee Lawful Employment Act (TLEA) requires all employers in Tennessee to demonstrate that they are hiring and maintaining a workforce comprised solely of employees legally authorized to work in the United States.
 Private employers with 50 or more employees under the same FEIN are required to use the federal E-Verify employment verification process.
 This applies to employees working in or outside the state of Tennessee.
 Private employers with fewer than 50 employees may choose to use E-Verify for newly hired employees or, alternatively, they may choose to request and maintain documents under the TLEA’s list of authorized identity and employment eligibility documents.

 While union membership is still on the decline, it is not due to a lack of effort in certain industries, especially the automotive industry.
 Tennessee is home to numerous automotive manufacturers and suppliers and several have been the target of union organizing campaigns.
-In June 2019, Volkswagen workers at its Chattanooga Tennessee plant voted 833 to 776 to reject unionization.
-This was the second time the union was defeated in an organizing campaign at the Volkswagen Chattanooga facility.
+The Volkswagen workers at its Chattanooga, Tennessee plant have voted twice to reject unionization.
 In recent years, union organizing efforts at the Nissan automotive manufacturing plant in Smyrna, Tennessee have also been unsuccessful.

 Employers in Tennessee that have avoided or defeated unionization efforts have argued that they provide competitive wages, strong benefit programs, employee training and fair treatment without the need for union representation.

-The Tennessee Human Rights Act (T.C.A. § 4-21-101 et seq.) prohibits discrimination in employment based upon race, creed, color, religion, sex, age or national origin.
-The Tennessee Disability Act (T.C.A. § 8-50-103 et seq.) prohibits discrimination in employment based upon disability.
+The Tennessee Human Rights Act (TCA Section 4-21-101 et seq) prohibits discrimination in employment based upon race, creed, color, religion, sex, age or national origin.
+The Tennessee Disability Act (TCA Section 8-50-103 et seq) prohibits discrimination in employment based upon disability.
 Each of these statutes protects applicants for employment as well as employees from discrimination.